MARPE / MSE as a non-Invasive alternative to SARPE in Houston

 How often do I need to turn the expander with the MARPE?

 This depends on the case and the age of the patient.
-But usually, Dr. Kanaan will ask you to turn the expander every other night.
+But usually, Dr. Kanaan will ask you to turn the expander one time every night.
 When enough expansion is achieved, Dr. Kanaan might ask you to turn the expander once or twice a week as needed.